The Catacombs of Callixtus were the official cemetery of the Church of Rome in the 3rd century AD, and today are the most important Roman Catacombs.

 The underground burial place gets its name from St. Callixtus, who was requested to administer the cemetery by Pope Zephyrinus at the beginning of the 3rd century AD.

-In this article, we share everything you must know before buying tickets to Catacombs of Callixtus.
+This article covers everything you must know before buying tickets to the Catacombs of Callixtus.

 Tickets for Catacombs of Callixtus